-I have to admit, while I’ve long been familiar with Basket Case, having always seen it in the video store growing up, I didn’t actually watch it until very recently.
+I have to admit, while I’ve long been familiar with Basket Case, having always seen it in the video store growing up, I didn’t actually watch it until very adulthood.
 And when I finally saw it, I was sad I had waited so long.
-A lot of the things I love about horror movies in the 1980s make it into this one.
+A lot of the elements I love about horror movies in the 1980s make it into this one.
 Basket Case was not made for much money and has a cheesiness and graininess about it because of that.
-It’s also extremely sleazy, often gross.
+It’s also extremely sleazy and often gross.

 But I love Basket Case because of those reasons and because of the fact that even as sleazy and campy as it is, it’s still absurdly fun.
 I think Frank Hennenlotter is a director that seasoned schlock fans—not to be confused with fans of John Landis’s Schlock!—can always have a good time with.
 He always seems to have a very specific vision with the kinds of movies he chooses to make and that’s why I think he’s genuinely more of an artist than he typically gets credit for.

 Basket Case is probably his most famous work and I think there are reasons for that.
 As bizarre as it gets, there’s a sense of charm to it.
 It’s a story about two brothers and their love for one another.
 One of them just happens to be a murderous deformity living in a basket that the normal-looking brother carries around at all times.

 One of my favorite aspects of the movie is that it’s weird from the start and just keeps getting weirder from there.
 That’s actually a hard thing to do and Basket Case pulls it off better than most films I can think of.
 Duane is a weird guy right from the get-go.
 He goes largely unnoticed because he’s in New York City and lives in a sleazy motel, but even his neighbors there pick up on the fact that he’s a little abnormal.
 He’s a tall, bizarre guy who brings a locked basket with him wherever he goes.
 It would be weird no matter what was in the basket.